 Parenting arrangements can be emotionally complex and legally challenging—but you don’t have to navigate them alone.
 Whether you’re creating a new parenting plan, modifying an existing order, or facing conflict in shared parenting, Our Langley Family Lawyers at DSG Family Law offers the clear guidance and strong advocacy you need.

 Darlene Sandhu brings trusted experience and a child-focused approach to every case.
-Schedule a free and confidential consultation today to protect your rights and prioritize your child’s best interests.
+Schedule a free confidential consultation today to protect your rights and prioritize your child’s best interests.

-At DSG Family Law, we are pleased to offer a free consultation to discuss the particulars of your family’s situation.
+At DSG Family Law, we are pleased to offer a free confidential consultation to discuss the particulars of your family’s situation.
 During this no-obligation meeting, you can share your concerns and goals with one of our experienced lawyers.
 We understand that every family’s circumstances are unique, and we want to ensure that we can provide you with the best guidance tailored to your specific needs.

-In addition to the free consultation, we also offer Flat Fees for Uncontested Divorces and agreements.
+We offer Flat Fees for Uncontested Divorces and agreements.
 This transparent pricing structure allows you to have a clear understanding of the costs involved upfront, ensuring no surprises along the way.

 DSG Family Law is committed to providing you with strategic & compassionate guidance for all your family law needs, with clear solutions to complex matters.

-Schedule your consultation today, and let us take the first step towards finding the best solutions for you and your family.
+Schedule your free initial consultation today and let us take the first step towards finding the best solutions for you and your family.